 Life Insurance Growth

-Along the same lines, growth in a permanent policy’s value doesn’t result in any tax liability until the value is actually withdrawn—and then only if the amount paid out exceeds the premiums paid in.
+Along the same lines, growth in a permanent life insurance policy’s cash value doesn’t result in any tax liability until the cash value is actually withdrawn—and then only if the amount paid out exceeds the premiums paid in.

 If the policy is never cashed out and instead stays in place until the eventual death benefit is triggered, the payout won’t result in any tax liability at all, as death benefits from life insurance are not taxable income.

 In recognition of the similarities between the two products, the Internal Revenue Code includes a special provision (§1035) allowing for conversion of a life insurance policy into an annuity without the need to pay income tax on the policy’s growth at the time of the transaction.

 A “1035 Exchange” can likewise be used to trade one annuity for another, or to trade one life insurance policy for another, without any current income tax liability.